Stan Kelly-Bootle

 Stanley Bootle, known as Stan Kelly-Bootle (15 September 1929 – 16 April 2014), was a British author, academic, singer-songwriter and computer scientist.

-He took his stage name Stan Kelly (he was not known as Stan Kelly-Bootle in folk music circles) from the Irish folk song "Kelly, the boy from Killane".
-His best-known song is the "Liverpool Lullaby" or "The Mucky Kid" which was recorded in 1965 on the Three City Four LP and sung by Marian McKenzie.
-It was also sung by the Ian Campbell Folk Group on the Contemporary Campbells LP.
-It was later recorded by Judy Collins in 1966 for her album In My Life.
-Cilla Black recorded it three years later as the B-side to her pop hit "Conversations".
-Kelly-Bootle achieved the first postgraduate degree in computer science in 1954, from the University of Cambridge.
+He took his stage name Stan Kelly from the Irish folk song "Kelly, the boy from Killane".
+His best-known song is the "Liverpool Lullaby" or "The Mucky Kid" which was first recorded in 1965.
+Kelly-Bootle achieved the first postgraduate degree in computer science in 1954, from the University of Cambridge, working for computer companies in the US and UK, before becoming a freelance consultant and writer.

 Early life

 Stan Kelly-Bootle was born Stanley Bootle in Liverpool, Lancashire, on 15 September 1929 and grew up in the Wavertree area of the city.
 His parents were Arthur Bootle and Ada Gallagher.

 Education

 Kelly-Bootle was schooled at the Liverpool Institute.
 He spent 1948–1950 doing his national service in the British Army, achieving the rank of Sgt.
 Instructor in RADAR.
 He attended Downing College, Cambridge, graduating with a first class degree in Numerical Analysis and Automatic Computing in 1954, the first postgraduate degree in computer science.